Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 This convention applies to all compute nodes that have two nodes in a chassis, such as the Apollo XL645D.

-#### Compute: Dual node chassis: SHCD
+#### Compute: Dual-node chassis: SHCD

-Example: A compute node chassis with 2 nodes located in slot 8 of cabinet 3000.
+Example: A compute node chassis with two nodes located in slot 8 of cabinet 3000.
 NID 1 is on the left side of the chassis, and NID 2 is on the right side.
 The two node BMCs are connected to ports 37 and 38 of the management `leaf-bmc` switch in slot 40 of cabinet 3000.

 | `Source`          | `Rack`  | `Location` |       | `Parent` |       | `Port` | `Destination` | `Rack`   | `Location` |       | `Port` |